-- 1. Take one sheet of paper and crumple it up in your hands. - 2.
-Open the paper, but do not flatten it.
-You want it to have some "relief" some high and low places.
-The high places are hills, the low spots are valleys, and the wrinkles are streams and rivers. - 3.
-With the blue paint, paint on the paper where you think the streams and rivers would be. - 4.
-Check to see if you are right.
-Place the paper on a tray or towel.
-With the spray bottle, make it rain in the watershed. - 5.
-Spray a fine mist over the watershed model, enough to make water flow down the "hills".
+- 5. Squirt a fine mist over the watershed model, enough to make water flow down the "hills".
 Did you draw the streams and rivers in the right places?
 Do you have a lake?
 This is how watersheds function, the water is shed by the land into streams, rivers, and lakes. - 6.
 Now do the same thing with the second piece of paper, crumple it, then open it up but not too much. - 7.
 Draw the streams and rivers with the blue paint.
 Maybe include a lake or two. - 8.
 Next, use the brown paint and draw along the tops of the hills.
-With a green marker, you can draw in trees, plants, and grass.
-Use the red paint to draw houses, cars, businesses, etc. - 9.
-Place the "watershed" on a tray or towels and spray it with water.
+With a green marker, you can draw in trees, grass, crops or pastureland.
+Use the red paint to draw towns, houses or businesses. - 9.
+Place the "watershed" on a tray or towels and squirt it with water.
 You'll see streams again.
 But you'll now see a lot of other stuff (colours) running into the streams along with the water.

-This shows what happens when things on the ground are picked up by stormwater runoff, they end up in streams or rivers and move down the watershed. - 10.
-Clean up once you are finished with your watershed models.
+Be sure to clean up when you are finished with your watershed models